seanodaniels/codewars/README.md

 # Sean's Codewars

-This is a repository of my solutions to Codewars' katas.
+This repository contains my solutions to a select number of Codewars Javascript challenges, in order of completion.